smislam/cloud-beaver-on-aws/README.md

 * Creates an EFS file system for CloudBeaver internal usage
 * Creates ECS Cluster
 * Deploys the CloudBeaver container
-* Creates a Certificate for TLS
+* Creates a Certificate and Stores in ACM for TLS
 * Creates Application Load Balancer endpoints for the CloudBeaver service

 ## Steps to run and test
 * Run the CDK code and wait for it to finish.
 It will print out the CloudBeaver UI endpoint.
     * Open the UI endpoint.
-Collect the credentials from Secrets Manager and log in.
+Configure the admin.
     * ![image](cloudbeaver.PNG "CloudBeaver UI")

 ## Considerations
 * I've used Self-signed certificate.
-Use a CA certificate.
+Use a CA certificate instead.
-* Create R53 domain url
+* I've used ALB directly.
+Instead, create R53 domain URL.
-* Integrate with IdP
+* Integrate with an IdP
-* Create robust monitoring and logging.
+* Create robust monitoring and logging

 ## References
 * [DBeaver CloudBeaver](https://dbeaver.io/)